Probiotics may help with mental health, says new study

-Stress and anxiety is a very common issue in our western world.
-The exciting link between reducing anxiety and probiotics, although new, is being welcomed.
+Stress and anxiety are common issues in our western world.
+The exciting link between reducing anxiety and probiotics (head over to the Probiotics Learning Lab to find out more), although new, is being welcomed.

-However, with around 50 million prescriptions for antidepressants being written a year in the UK, the latest study on the effects of probiotics on the symptoms of depression is very positive.
+With around 50 million prescriptions for antidepressants being written a year in the UK, the latest study on the effects of probiotics on the symptoms of depression is positive.

 This small study was run by psychologists Laura Steenbergen and Lorenza Colzato from the Leiden Institute of Brain and Cognition and their findings were published in Brain, Behaviour and Immunity.

 For the study, the researchers gave 20 healthy participants a multi strain probiotic every day for four weeks and the other 20 participants received a placebo.
 The participants filled out a questionnaire assessing sensitivity to depression at the beginning and the end of the month.
 More specifically this questionnaire was looking at ‘rumination’ which is the persistence and repetition of negative thoughts.